moralrecordings/mrcrowbar/README.rst

 Getting started
 ===============

 Mr. Crowbar is written in Python 3.
-(Unfortunately Python 2 is not supported, as there are too many quirks in the type system)

 You can install the latest point release of the library from the Python Package Index:

 .. code:: bash